dfinity/interface-spec/spec/index.md

 ### IC method `upload_chunk` {#ic-upload_chunk}
 Canisters have associated some storage space (hence forth chunk storage) where they can hold chunks of Wasm modules that are too lage to fit in a single message.
 This method allows the controllers of a canister to upload such chunks.
 The method returns the hash of the chunk that was stored.
 The size of each chunk should be up to 1MB.
-The size of the chunk store is bounded: currently it can hold up to 40chunks.
+The size of the chunk store is bounded: currently it can hold up to 40 chunks.

 ### IC method `delete_chunks` {#ic-delete_chunks}
 Canister controllers can delete chunks stored in the canister's chunk storage.
 The caller provides as input a list of hashes; the effect of the call is that the IC deletes from the canister's chunk storage the chunks that correspond to hashes in the provided list.